karrika/VesselVIS/README.md

 This example uses the [Connexion](https://github.com/zalando/connexion) library on top of Flask.

+### Ubuntu 16.04 LTS

+This example requires Python 3.5 to run the test suites

+It also requires a fairly new release of OpenSSL for running TLSv1.2 that is required by STM.

+After trying Raspberry Pi with Raspbian and EC2 AWS instances with AMI I finally found one good distro with all the right tools.
+It was Ubuntu 16.04 LTS release which will be supported for 4 years.

 ### SSL certification

 In order to use SSL certificates you need to add your service instance certificates in the VesselVIS directory.
 The code will look for the files